 Fax: 91 559 65 69

-Students with level A-1 or A-2 (beginner): full-time exclusive study of Castilian Spanish until the stipulated level is reached.
+If the level obtained is A-1 or A-2 (basic), they must take exclusive, full-time Spanish courses until the required level is reached.

 First three-year cycle (assuming two previous years of Philosophy studies, which can be taken at the Faculty of Humanities and Social Sciences at our University).
 This course leads to obtaining the Bachelor's Degree in Sacred Theology (S.T.B.).
 After completing the first cycle, students can continue to the second and study for the Licentiate degree in Theology (MA) with five specializations: Dogmatic-fundamental Theology, Sacred Scripture, Moral Theology and Praxis of Christian Life, Spiritual Theology and History of the Church.
 Successfully completing this second cycle provides access to the Doctorate Program.